DeSantis allies try to downplay rumours of feud with Trump

 Anthony Scaramucci, Mr Trump’s former communications director-turned-critic, said that Mr Trump is going after Mr DeSantis in a way that is similar to his attempt to target Joe Biden by having Ukraine dig up dirt on Mr Biden’s son Hunter, which triggered Mr Trump’s first impeachment.

 “He’s looking at the field.
-He’s looking at DeSanits as the one who is likely to win,” Mr Scaramucci told The Independent.
+He’s looking at DeSantis as the one who is likely to win,” Mr Scaramucci told The Independent.
 “That’s why he’s hitting him so hard.”

 Mr Scaramucci added that a feud with Mr Trump would be a test and that if he does not fold in the way that Senator Ted Cruz did, Mr DeSantis could come out on top.